goodwin72/jaredrgoodwin.com/_work/wsu-talink.md

 Here's a basic demonstration video, narrated by one of my team partners:

-[video]
+<iframe class="video-embed" width="721" height="450" src="https://www.youtube-nocookie.com/embed/-QUQfQp4edU?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Creating a design document
-Before we began writing code, we wrote a design document describing, in fairly granular detail, most of the aspects of our project.
+Before we began writing code, we wrote a design document and a project requirements document.

+The design document described, in fairly granular detail, most of the aspects of our project.
 This included:
 - The design architecture of the site
 - The individual systems and subsystems of the site (e.g. user account creation, logging into an account, etc.)
 - The design of the database
 - The user interface (including UI mockups)
 - A testing plan for the API routes

-Our initial design document can be found [here].
+The project requirements document detailed:
+- A description of who the users, customers, and stakeholders of the app would be
+- User stories, which explain most of the site's anticipated use cases through examples
+- Non-functional requirements, such as usability considerations

+**Some of the UI mockups:**
+<figcaption></figcaption>
+{%- include image-custom.html use-thumbnail=true  img="/assets/img/work__wsutalink__ui__1.jpg" alt-text="WSU TALink UI Mockup 1" -%}

+{%- include image-custom.html height="375px" img="/assets/img/work__wsutalink__ui__2.jpg" alt-text="WSU TALink UI Mockup 2" -%}

+{%- include image-custom.html use-thumbnail=true height="375px" img="/assets/img/work__wsutalink__ui__3.jpg" alt-text="WSU TALink UI Mockup 3" -%}

 ### Architecture
 We developed the site using: